 Anthony Danaher.
 Mr. Danaher was born in 1967.
 He studied architecture and design at Kansas State University from 1985 to 1986, and graduated in 1990 from Maharishi International University in Fairfield, Iowa with a B.A. in Business Administration, with an emphasis in Accounting.
 Mr. Danaher received his M.B.A. from Pepperdine University in 1999.
 Mr. Danaher is President of Guild.
 He joined the Company in 1990, and became the majority shareholder of The Company in 2019.
-In addition to portfolio management, Mr. Danaher oversees client services, compliance, accounting, and administrative operations in the company.
+In addition to portfolio management, research, and editing Guild's Global Market Commentary, Mr. Danaher oversees client services, compliance, accounting, and administrative operations in the company.
 Mr. Danaher has also been interviewed many times in leading business and financial media.

 Bronwyn von Abele.
 Ms. von Abele serves as Vice President and Corporate Secretary at the Company.
 She received her bachelor's degree from Goddard College in Vermont in 2010.
 Ms. von Abele has worked in various administrative capacities for the Company since 2005.
-In addition to her real estate property management responsibilities for the Guild family's real estate investment portfolio, she handles certain client relations, marketing communications, and business development projects for the Company.
+In addition to her real estate property management responsibilities for the Guild family's real estate investment portfolio, she participates in some client relations, and business development projects for the Company.

 Rudolph von Abele.
 Mr. von Abele was born in 1968 and studied economics at the University of St Andrews and at the American University in Washington, DC.
 He holds a B.A. in liberal arts from Goddard College and a licentiate in theology from the Orthodox Church.
 He joined Guild in 2013.
 Mr. von Abele conducts fundamental macro research and securities analysis for the Investment Committee and participates in portfolio management decisions.
-Mr. von Abele also co-authors and edits Guild's Global Market Commentary.
+Mr. von Abele is also the primary author of Guild's Global Market Commentary.